First Posted June 19, 2000 Last updated October 24, 2012

 This is an actual patient in the recovery room, minutes after surgery on her hand.
 She is smiling because she doesn't hurt, and she doesn't hurt because of my post-operative pain program.

 I am "allergic" to pain, and I presume that you are, too!
 Your post-operative pain is important to me.
-Please read on!
+Please read on.

 If you ask patients what they want from their surgery, I think that you will find that the answers almost always are these, and in this order:

-- I want the surgery to be successful
+1. I want the surgery to be successful

-- I don't want any complications
+2. I don't want any complications

-- I don't want it to hurt
+3. I don't want it to hurt

 Is this about what you would say?
 I think it is exactly what I would want from my own surgery.
 Doctors spend a lot of time making sure the surgery is successful, and they spend a lot of time trying to avoid complications.
 But they tend to ignore the patient's pain.

-I don't think that is what patients really want.
+I don't think ignoring pain is what patients want.
 It is certainly not what I want from my own physicians.
 So I have been studying post-operative pain since 1989.
 I joined the International Association for the Study of Pain (a professional organization of doctors, principally anesthesiologists, and PhD's), bought and studied books on pain, subscribed to a pain journals, attended pain lectures, and talked to pain specialists.

-Dr. Nelson's Pain Study
+Dr. Nelson's 1999 Pain Study

 The method of the study that I finally decided upon was to allow the patients unlimited access to narcotic pain medication and just count the number of pills taken in the post-operative period (10 days) before they saw me in the office.
 This method (measuring the amount of narcotic pain medication) has been used in many studies of other parts of the body and is widely supported as an effective way of measuring pain.
 The study was approved by the Institutional Review Board of Marin General Hospital.
-I used the pain management protocol listed below, with slight changes over the course of the study (eg, substitute a COX-2 inhibitor for Motrin, call the patient the day after surgery rather than the evening of surgery).
+I used the pain management protocol listed below (see yellow box, below), with slight changes over the course of the study (eg, substitute a COX-2 inhibitor for Motrin, call the patient the day after surgery rather than the evening of surgery).

 The results of the study: We collected data for over three years (the study started December 10, 1998).
 At the three year mark, the average number of Vicodin or Tylenol #3 taken, for all patients, was only a total of 2.26 pills within the first 10 days after surgery, and 46% of the patients did not take any narcotic medication, only antiinflammatory medication such as Celebrex plus Tylenol (acetamenophen).
 That's all!
 I think, and my surgery colleagues agree, that this is a rather dramatically low number.
 (We do not have a control group, but many surgeons are giving their patients 30 or 40 narcotic pills for the same kinds of surgeries.)
 For surgeries involving only soft tissue (like carpal tunnels, trigger fingers, Dupuytren's releases), the average was only 1.1 Vicodin pills in the first 10 days after surgery; the average for bone procedures (like fixing fractures, correcting malunions, etc) is 6.1 Vocodin pills.
 I have slightly modified my techniques since the 1998-2000 study (improved post-operative injection of long-acting pain medicine, substitute long-acting Tylenol Arthritis for short-acting regular or extra strength Tylenol), and currently 72% of the patients find that they have so little pain that they do not want to take any Vicodin, only the Tylenol and Celebrex.
 We estimate that the average total number of Vicodin taken is now less than 1 pill in ten days.